-Grantees reporting on grants awarded beginning in May 2015 should plan to submit their reports using the online grants application and management system.
+Grantees are required to submit their reports using the online grants application and management system.

 While reports for grants awarded in each program area—e.g., Clinical Care—are distinct, all reports must include the following components.